 At Codacy, we use Scala for all our core, complemented by Play Framework and built with sbt.

-sbt is a great build tool, specially if you want to focus more on coding than compiling :D.
+sbt is a great open-source build tool.
+It is used for Scala and Java projects, similar to Java’s Maven and Ant. specially if you want to focus more on coding than compiling :D.

 Earlier this month we decided to do a complete separation of our application.